Freedom of Information and the Environmental Information Regulations

 We endeavour to complete a specific FOI enquiry within the statutory 20 working day limit, or within 40 days for EIR, starting from the day after which the request was received.
 All requests must be made in writing, as per section 10 of the Freedom of Information Act.

-If you are unhappy with the decisions made in relation to an FOI or EIR request, you may ask for an internal review.
-This can be done by contacting us in writing at the FOI e-mail box email@example.com
+If you are unhappy with a decision made for an FOI or EIR request, you can ask for an internal review.
+Tell us by email:

 We endeavour to complete the review in 20 working days.
 A senior legal adviser who is not initially involved in the case carries out reviews.
 They can either instruct the FOI team to carry out further work where necessary or decide that what has already been done is satisfactory.
 In either case, the applicant will be informed of the decision in writing.